 The Compensation Committee is currently composed of Messrs.
-Pastor, Phelps, Spiegel and Roedel.
-Mr. Pastor serves as the chairman of the committee.
-The Compensation Committee met four times, including telephonic meetings, in 2018.
+Phelps, Spiegel and Roedel and Dr. Anderson.
+Mr. Spiegel serves as the chairman of the committee.
+The Compensation Committee met four times in 2020.

-Each member of the Compensation Committee is independent within the meaning of applicable Nasdaq listing rules.
+Each member of the Compensation Committee is independent within the meaning of applicable Nasdag listing rules.